 US Government Shutdown Hits Record 67 Days as Political Scandals Mount

-The United States faces significant domestic turmoil as a partial government shutdown stretches to a record 67 days, creating a looming payroll crisis for the Department of Homeland Security, while a series of escalating political scandals further destabilise Washington.
+The United States faces significant domestic turmoil as a partial government shutdown stretches to a record 67 days, creating a looming payroll crisis for the Department of Homeland Security, while a series of escalating political scandals — from congressional resignations to a federal indictment against a prominent civil rights organisation — further destabilise Washington at a moment of acute international tension.

-The political deadlock in Washington has been compounded by a wave of congressional resignations and a series of controversies that have dominated the US news cycle, with implications for America's ability to manage its international commitments, including the ongoing Middle East conflict.
+The political deadlock in Washington has been compounded by a wave of controversies that have dominated the US news cycle, with implications for America's ability to manage its international commitments, including the ongoing Middle East conflict and its NATO obligations to European allies.

 Background

-The US government shutdown, which began in early 2026, has now surpassed all previous records in length.
-The Department of Homeland Security is facing a critical payroll crisis as the shutdown continues, with thousands of federal workers going without pay.
-The political deadlock reflects deep divisions within Congress over spending priorities and the administration's domestic agenda.
+The US government shutdown, which began in early 2026, has now surpassed all previous records in length, eclipsing the 35-day shutdown of 2018-19 that had previously stood as the longest in American history.
+The Department of Homeland Security is facing a critical payroll crisis as the shutdown continues, with thousands of federal workers — including border agents, immigration officers, and cybersecurity personnel — going without pay.
+The political deadlock reflects deep divisions within Congress over spending priorities, the administration's domestic agenda, and fundamental disagreements about the role of the federal government.

 Key Developments

-In a separate development with international implications, a car crash in northern Mexico killed two US Embassy officials who were later revealed to be covert CIA agents, prompting Mexican President Claudia Sheinbaum to launch an investigation into the extent of unauthorised US counter-narcotic operations within her country.
-According to Havana Times, the incident has strained US-Mexico relations at a critical moment.
+In a separate development with significant international implications, a car crash in northern Mexico killed two US Embassy officials who were later revealed to be covert CIA agents, prompting Mexican President Claudia Sheinbaum to launch an investigation into the extent of unauthorised US counter-narcotic operations within her country.
+According to Havana Times, the incident has strained US-Mexico relations at a critical moment, with Sheinbaum demanding a full accounting of American intelligence activities on Mexican soil.

 Why It Matters